friveramariani/GenomicDataScience_FetalAdultBrain/project-summary.md

 5. Perform exploratory analysis to refine model to be built
 6. Built model to ID genes differentially expressed between fetal and adult brains
 7. Identify possible biological patterns
-8. Assignment genes to students
+8. Assign genes to students
 9. Document the whole process through a brief report